 MIDDLE GRADE GROUP (EDINBURGH)

 A critique group for members working on Middle Grade texts (8 to 12 years old) in the Edinburgh area.
-Led by Coordinator Linda Macmillan, who lives by the sea with her husband, two children and ridiculously fluffy dog.
-She is an architect and works at the National Library of Scotland, where she spends a lot of time dreaming up new ways of making space for the six thousand books that arrive each week. firstname.lastname@example.org
+Led by Co-ordinator Linda Macmillan, who lives by the sea with her husband, two children and ridiculously fluffy dog.
+Contact firstname.lastname@example.org for more information.

 PICTURE BOOK GROUP